Research suggests that 237 million medication errors occur at some point in the medication process in England per year.

 - Main patient safety risks arising from the prescribing and administration of warfarin and other high-risk drugs.

 - Main patient safety defences that act to protect people from medication errors with high-risk medicines.

-We’ve made three safety recommendations as a result of this investigation.
-Safety recommendations have been made to NHS England and NHS Improvement, the Royal Pharmaceutical Society, and the NHS Specialist Pharmacy Service.
+We made three safety recommendations as a result of this investigation, to NHS England and NHS Improvement, the Royal Pharmaceutical Society, and the NHS Specialist Pharmacy Service.

 NHS England and NHS Improvement